robotframework/robotframework/INSTALL.rst

 ~~~~~~~~~~~~~~

 Robot Framework has different runner scripts for executing test cases and for
 post-processing outputs based on earlier test results.
-Starting from upcoming
+Starting from
 Robot Framework 3.0, the scripts are always the same regardless of the
 interpreter that was used for installation: